 Is cooking oil healthy?

-Not all cooking oils are bad for you and any oils used in moderation listed in the table below are OK for the human body to consume.
+Not all cooking oils are bad for you and any oils used in moderation listed in the table above are OK for the human body to consume.
 However, some oils are considered healthier for you because they contain less saturated fats.
 According to heart.org, it is a saturated fat that can increase the body’s cholesterol level and could lead to stroke and heart disease.
 Avoid putting oils in your hot sauce that are high in saturated fats.